Municipal bonds gain 9 per cent in the first half of 2019

 In 2019, there has been an increase in investments in bond-based ETFs as compared to 2018(as per Morningstar).
 Inflow increased in taxable corporate and government bonds by 11.5 per cent in the first half of 2019, and gains recorded by munis were up to 9%.

 The top-ranking is the long-term treasury-based TLT.
-This was one of the best first half where the bond yield gained with the news of the G20 summit and positive developments over the trade dispute.
+This was one of the best first halves, where the bond yield gained with the news of the G20 summit and positive developments over the trade dispute.

-The London FTSE100 and EU markets have been positive over the restart talk between Donald Trump and China’s Xi Jinping.
-The markets were concerned over the billions of dollars tariffs imposed on exports by both countries, which hindered global growth and influenced corporate earnings.
+The London FTSE100 and EU markets have been positive over the restart talk between Donald Trump and China's Xi Jinping.
+The markets were concerned over the billions of dollars in tariffs imposed on exports by both countries, which hindered global growth and influenced corporate earnings.

 The renewed hope over the meeting and the potential softening from Trump’s side with the rate cut expectations from the Fed Reserve has been creating positivity in the markets.
 Wealth managers said they expect a prolonged truce between the two nations and strong incentives to prevent further retaliation from both sides.